himanshutyagi11/himanshutyagi11/README.md

 - 👋 Hi, I’m @himanshutyagi11
-- 👀 I’m interested in data analyst
+- 👀 I’m interested in data analytics
 - 🌱 I’m currently learning data science
 - 💞️ I’m looking to collaborate on online project
 - 📫 How to reach me https://www.linkedin.com/in/himanshu-tyagi-21a507261